Guide

 Enforcement and Penalties

-• Fines up to KRW 30 million (approximately USD 25,000) for failing to meet labeling or transparency obligations.
+The Ministry of Science and ICT is the primary enforcement body.
+Penalties include fines up to KRW 30 million (approximately USD 25,000) for failing to meet labeling or transparency obligations, and up to three years imprisonment for leaking confidential information.

 California's Generative AI Training Data Transparency Act (AB 2013)